tisuela/CourseCake/README.md

 Planning to mongodb or SQLAlchemy

-## Gathering course information from UC Irvine
+## UC Irvine -- Zot your courses easier and responsibly
+To avoid congesting UCI's WebSoc, all queries are directed to a local database, not WebSoc.
+We scrape the latest data for you!

-UCI's WebSoc is kinda... ugly.
+Also, UCI's WebSoc is kinda... ugly.
 With the course information, I plan to make something useful.
 Idk what that is yet lol

 ## Deploy Flask Application locally